sigmer/portaldocs/portal-sdk/generated/portalfx-key-announcments.md

 We will be removing the code which backs this in production after __10/10/16__.

 First we will be enabling a feature flag that disables all this functionality, the ask of you is to verify none of your tests are broken when this functionality is enabled.
-Please use the following feature flag to verify ?feature.disablebladecustomization = true

 This will:
 - Stop users adding new tiles to a blade